 We seek to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives, equipping them well for further education and beyond.

 Where applicable Geography and History are taught together through topic based themes.
 It is important to ensure that the geography curriculum does not get diluted during thematic approaches to teaching and that pupils are made fully aware of which aspects of Geography are being taught.

 Due to the impact of COVID, we have identified key knowledge to ensure that these key aspects are secure before moving on.
 Pupils in Nursery and Reception classes are taught to recognise and understand a sense of place.
 They are encouraged to explore the local area drawing and designing maps, questioning the land use in the past and identifying both physical and man made features.

-This is the built on in Year 1 as pupils begin to explore and develop knowledge of local and global significant places both on the land and oceans.
+This is the built on in Year 1 and 2 as pupils begin to explore and develop knowledge of local and global significant places both on the land and oceans.
 They will contrast and compare biomes of different studied countries and they will begin to understand the impact that humans have had on the world both positively and negatively.
 They will begin to investigate, consider, reflect and review and draw conclusions.
 They will be able to define physical characteristics and use geographical contexts to understand the actions of processes and how they bring spatial variation and changes over time.